 Rebecca (Becs) has worked in the sports industry, and specifically running, for over 25 years.
 She is a big believer in the power of sport to enhance people’s lives, and she is passionate about making a difference for future generations by instilling a positive attitude towards sport from an early age.
 Rebecca is delighted to have joined forces with Joe to bring the Schools Half Marathon to school children across the country and help youngsters of all abilities to gain confidence through sport.

 Rebecca is Founder of Breathe Unity, a leader in bespoke Sports PR+ services; co-Director of UK Run Events, the live events channel of #UKRunChat and Breathe Unity, with events including The Running Festival at Goodwood and Shrewsbury Half Marathon.

-As a father of three, Joe is passionate about encouraging children to keep fit and healthy – and removing them from the Xbox as much as possible!
+As a father of three, Joe is passionate about encouraging children to keep fit and healthy – and reducing time spent on screens and electrical devices as much as possible!
 He believes that every child should enjoy a variety of activities and have the chance to get muddy knees outside.
 His dream of giving youngsters the chance to get active and work towards something they can be proud of became real when he successfully introduced the Schools Half Marathon to Shropshire in 2017.

 Joe himself is a keen runner and cyclist and knows all too well the sense of achievement that comes with physical activity.
 In addition to founding Schools Half Marathon, Joe is Founder and Director of UKRunChat, which facilitates chat about all things running; Director of UK Run Events, the live events channel of #UKRunChat and Breathe Unity with events including The Running Festival at Goodwood and Shrewsbury Half Marathon.